2000 Stanley Cup Final: Game six

-This was the first Final that featured two relocated teams competing for the Stanley Cup, as well as the first Final in which both teams had won the Stanley Cup previously after relocation.
+This was the first Final that featured two relocated teams competing for the Stanley Cup, as well as the first Final in which both teams had won the Stanley Cup previously after relocation (the Devils in 1995, and the Stars in 1999).

-This was the first of two consecutive Final series where the defending Stanley Cup champion was defeated, as the Devils themselves would make a return trip to the Final the next season, but lost in seven games to the Colorado Avalanche.
+For the Stars, this was the first time since the New York Islanders lost to the Edmonton Oilers in the 1984 Final that a defending Stanley Cup champion lost in the Final.
+This would happen again in 2001, as the Devils made a return trip to the Final, but lost in seven games to the Colorado Avalanche.

+This was the last Stars' appearance in the Stanley Cup Final until 2020, in which they lost in six games to the Tampa Bay Lightning.

 Team rosters

 Years indicated in boldface under the "Finals appearance" column signify that the player won the Stanley Cup in the given year.